 Kicking the habit

-Withdrawal symptoms kick in about 12 hours after the last dose, and often last for 2 weeks or so.
+Withdrawal symptoms start about 12 hours after the last dose, and often last for 2 weeks or so.
 They include:

 - feeling depressed